zzhangjii/learning-library/ziplabs/2018-account/README.md

     [Description of the illustration signin.png](files/signin.txt)

 2. From the **Cloud Account** drop-down menu, select **Cloud Account with Identity Cloud Service**.
-3. Enter your Cloud Account Name and click **My Services**.
+3. Enter your Cloud Account Name and click **Next**.
 This is the name you chose when you created your account in the previous section.
 If you forgot the name, see the confirmation email.

     ![](img/accountname.png)